Wapatah/VPIA/README.md

 * `api/` directory contains code for node backend.
 TODO: add Matterwiki's api documentation

 * `config/` is the folder where most of the specific configurations should live.
+This is where webpack is (dev, prod, and middleware for making the debugging process easier.), where Babel is, auth secret, the Caminte database config file and the Eslint configuration file.

 * `client/`directory contains the React jsx files and almost all the front end.
 Main index.html is here.
     * `client/app/` where the shared resources of the app live such as routes, index, etc.
     * `client/app/components/` is where the specific components live.
 As this gets more complex, it may be beneficial to move the folders.
     * `client/assets/` - self explanatory.
 This is also where the [trix](https://github.com/basecamp/trix) (wysiwyg editor) code lives.
 Potentially we can swap it out/modify it to support videos, images, etc.

-* `migrations/` are the added schemas to the database.
+* `models/` Has the database schemas/models.
+Any change to the structure of tables should be done here.

-* `models/` has the bookshelf database models that work with SQLite and MySQL.
-TODO: see if Postgres works too and if we can swap it for Mongoose and Mongo if need be.
+    * `models/relations` defines the relationships between the models.
+Very simple hasMany, belongsTo relationships.
+We are using Caminte, a database agnostic ORM (object relational mapping for representing Javascript objects in databases).
+Caminte uses adapters for various DBs and has a generic approach for defining relationships.
+Please read more here: http://www.camintejs.com/.

 ## Tidying up files
 * `npm run lint` - fixes and adheres to javascript design